jeiglsperger/Master-Thesis/README.md

 6. If `ModuleNotFoundError: No module named 'package'` occurs, install these missing packages with `pip3 install package`.
 7. Return to step 5.
+##### Show the optuna optimization plots
+1. Insert the right study name and storage.
+2. Run the cell.

 ## Contribution
 All codes in this repository were written by myself with exeption of the following scripts which were written by the authors of corresponing paper:
 ### DataIngestSchachtschneider